How does life insurance work?

 Some carriers will let you pay your initial premium using a credit card.

 Can I cancel my life insurance policy?

 Note that your insurer is not obligated to refund any of the premiums you paid.
-And if you change your mind after canceling your policy, you’ll likely face higher premiums and other restrictions if you’re older than when you initially signed up or have since had health issues.
+And if you change your mind after cancelling your policy, you’ll likely face higher premiums and other restrictions if you’re older than when you initially signed up or have since had health issues.

-If you’re recently signed up for the policy you’d like to cancel, you might be within a “cooling off” period.
+If you’ve recently signed up for the policy you’d like to cancel, you might be within a “cooling off” period.
 Many providers allow you up to 30 days to change your mind without fees or penalty, even refunding any premiums you’ve paid in the meantime.